Effective Feedback

 To effectively change a person’s behavior, you must get them involved.
 And the sooner they are involved in the process the better.

 You may start by asking the individual to explain how they perceived their performance.
 By asking non-threatening questions you help the person evaluate his/her own performance.
-That personal can provide valuable insight into their and possible solutions.
+That personal evaluation can provide valuable insight into their perception and possible solutions.
 Also, by having the recipient involved in the process, you get buy-in from them for changing his/her behaviors.

 Provide Solutions and Direction